-Music Education (MUSE) MUSE 298: Music for the Elementary Teacher.
+MUSE 298: Music for the Elementary Teacher.
 (3) Will prepare elementary classroom teachers to teach music education in a self-contained classroom in traditional and open situations.
 Native American Studies (NATV) NATV 150: Introduction to Native American Studies.
-(3) Examines the unique status of sovereign Native American nations/tribes from pre-contact until 1871 and provides an introduction and foundation for understanding social, geographic, and linguistic differences around indigenous populations in North America from a Native American perspective.
+(3) This course surveys the significance of Native American Studies through an inter-disciplinary approach to four major areas of academic concentrations; Arts and Literature, Education and Language, Cultural Studies and Environment, and Leadership and Self-determination.
+NATV 247.
+Politics of Native American Art.
+(3) Native American art and artists within political, social and cultural contexts are introduced through an examination of the history of representations of Native art.
 NATV 252: The Native American Experience.
 (3) Introductory survey of Native American history, culture, and contemporary issues.
 Students read literature by and about Native Americans covering a variety of topics including tribal sovereignty, federal policy, activism, economic development, education, and community life.
-Also offered as AMST 252 NATURAL SCIENCE (NTSC) NTSC 261L: Physical Science.
+Also offered as AMST 252 Natural Science (NTSC) NTSC 261L: Physical Science.
 (4) For pre-service K-8 teachers only.
 A broad, interdisciplinary introduction to the science of geology, Chemistry, physics, and astronomy, with emphasis on the science processes, inquiry and the integration of technology.
-The course is activity-based, utilizing a problems-and-issues based approach; various teaching methods are modeled, and practiced by students; some field trips may be required.
+The course is activitybased, utilizing a problems-and-issues based approach; various teaching methods are modeled, and practiced by students; some field trips may be required.
 NTSC 262L: Life Science.
 (4) For pre-service K-8 teachers only.
 An activity-based study of science topics including botany, cell biology, genetics, microbiology, and zoology with emphasis on science processes, inquiry, and the integration of technology.
 Various teaching methods are modeled and practiced by students; some field trips may be required.
-Prerequisite: NTSC 261L and MATH 112.
 NTSC 263L: Environmental Science.
 (4) For pre-service K-8 teachers only.
 An activity-based interdisciplinary study of major issues in environmental science with emphasis on science process, scientific investigations, and field-based activities and the integration of technology.
 Course topics include current issues on population, healthy ecosystems, and natural resources.
 Various teaching methods are modeled and practiced by students.
-Prerequisite: NTSC 261L and 262L.

-Nutrition (NUTR)

-Courses marked with an may be repeated for credit because the subject matter varies.

 NUTR 120: Nutrition for Health.
-(3)

-General concepts of nutrition applied to food choices that support health.
-Cultural, psychological and economic implications of food choices

-NUTR 244: Human Nutrition.
-(3)

-This course provides an overview of all the nutrients including function in the body and food sources.
+(3) General concepts of nutrition applied to food choices that support health.
+Cultural, psychological and economic implications of food choices NUTR 244: Human Nutrition.
+(3) This course provides an overview of all the nutrients including function in the body and food sources.
 Dietary guidelines intended to promote long term health are stressed.
 Prerequisites: BIOL 123 or BIOL 201 or CHEM 111L or CHEM 121L.

-NUTR 293: Topics.
-(1-3 to a maximum of 6)

-Titles will vary.

-Organizational Learning and Instructional Technologies (OLIT)

-OLIT 293: Topics.
-(1-3)

-Titles will vary.
+Organizational Learning and Instructional Technologies (OLIT) OLIT 293: Topics.
+(1-3) Titles will vary.